UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/Python-Examples/Using-Virtualenv/README.md

 ## Environment Creation
 > NOTE: This example uses python 3.6 to create the virtual environment.
 Python 3.8 uses different syntax.
 For more in-depth information, see our docs linked in the Overview.

 To begin, start an interactive session.
 This can be easily done by running ```interactive``` from one of the login nodes.
 Once it's ready, load your desired version of python and create your virtual environment using ```virtualenv --system-site-packages /path/to/env```.
 The environment will be given the name included in the path.
-If only a name is provided without a path, the working directory will be used.
+If only a name is provided without a path, your environment will be saved to your working directory.

 > NOTE: to run this example in your account, you'll either want to create your virtual environment in the same directory where your python and SLURM scripts are located, or change the SLURM script to point to the correct location.